iSOLveIT/protege_owl/_sources/index.rst.txt

 settings for new entities and rendering are consistent with the settings you used for the Pizza ontology.
 The default in Web Protégé as with Protégé is to use Auto-Generated UUIDs rather than user supplied names.
-If you aren’t sure about these settings you can go back to exercise 2 at the beginning of chapter 4 and chapter 7 to refresh your memory.
+If you aren't sure about these settings you can go back to exercise 2 at the beginning of chapter 4 and chapter 7 to refresh your memory.
 There are excellent reasons to use auto-generated UUIDs but for beginners, especially for those who want to learn SPARQL, I think they make